5 talking points ahead of Everton’s Premier League clash with Arsenal

 Struggling Everton host Arsenal in the Premier League on Sunday.

-Here, Press Association Sport takes a look at some of the main talking points ahead of the game at Goodison Park.
+Here, we take a look at some of the main talking points ahead of the game at Goodison Park.

 Pressure mounting on Koeman